jishu1989/BookShop/README.md

-Here we get an insight of what kind of books we have, and the number of books in each genre and a corresponding visualization which helps to understand which genre of books are mostly available in the bookstore, and a corresponding visualization for understanding prices per genre of the book.
+Here we get an insight of what kind of books we have, and the number of books in each genre and a corresponding visualization which helps to understand which genre of books are mostly available in the bookstore, and a corresponding visualization for understanding price distribution of the genres.

 <img width="569" alt="image" src="https://github.com/user-attachments/assets/fd2258ab-6db6-47bf-965d-d7dce2b5fe2a" />

-**Price Distribuition**